-A: The training program is designed as a 16-week program that will prepare you to race to your full potential at the Laramie Enduro on August 1.
-Though it is not required, we hope everyone in the program will participate in this race, as it really helps our group workouts if we are all focused on achieving the same goal on the same day.
+A: The training program is designed as a 15-week program that is designed to have perform to your full potential at the Breck 32/68/100 on July 16.
+Though it is not required, we encourage everyone in the program to participate in this race, as it really helps our group workouts if we are all focused on achieving the same goal on the same day.

 Q: Can I do a different race?

-A: If the race is in the same time frame (a week or two before or after the Laramie Enduro), you can certainly solicit advice from your coaches as to how to modify your training program to account for the difference.
-If the race is 3 or more weeks after Laramie, then the Laramie Enduro could serve as a great practice race, especially if you are aiming for a 100 miler or stage race later in the season.
+A: If the race is in the same time frame (a week or two before or after the Breck races), you can certainly solicit advice from your coaches as to how to modify your training program to account for the difference.
+If the race is 3 or more weeks after Breckenridge, then the Breck race could serve as a great addition to your training, especially if you are aiming for a 100 miler or multi-day stage race later in the season.

 Q: Do I have to do the practice races?

 A: Practice races not only provide great workouts, but are a great way to dial in nutrition and hydration strategies, as well as your pacing plan for race day.
 Practice races also help with bike handling, learning how to pass and get passed, and learning how to cope with the mental challenges of racing (including pre-race jitters, breaking through the wall, etc.) Plus, they are typically a lot of fun.
 Though they are not required, they are highly recommended.
 We don't want the end-of-season race to be your first race of the season.
 If you choose not to do a practice race, an alternate workout will be prescribed on the schedule for that day.
 Note that race fees for practice races are not included as part of the program fee.

 Q: Are there any additional costs?

-A: The program fee does not include the entry fee for the Laramie Enduro, nor the practice races.
+A: The program fee does not include the entry fee for the Breck races, nor the practice races.
 The total cost for the three practice races will come to about $200.